 I began my career in the ARM industry in 1990 as the switchboard operator for Credit Collections, Inc., which was owned and operated by Jack and Jo Fudge.
 I gained experience in several roles throughout the company over the years and became Director of Operations in 1997.

-You’ve been a huge part of AMR now for close to 25 years.
+2020 is your 25th year with AMR and you continue to play such an integral part in the company’s growth and success.
 What is the biggest change you’ve seen in the industry?
 How did it impact the business?

-Having DAKCS as a 25-year partner, what stands out as the most impactful benefit to you and/or your business?
+With DAKCS as a 25+ year vendor partner of yours, what stands out as the most impactful benefit to you and/or your business?

 What strategies did you put in place to meet and adapt to the industry changes?